-- setting the ethical tone for the Board and the Group; - providing overall leadership to the Board without limiting the principle of collective responsibility for Board decisions, while at the same time being aware of the individual duties of directors; - formulating (with the GCE and Group Company Secretary) the annual work-plan for the Board against agreed objectives, and playing an active part in setting the agenda for Board meetings; - presiding over Board meetings and ensuring that time in meetings is used productively.
-The Chairman should encourage collegiality among directors without inhibiting candid debate and creative tension among directors; - acting as the link between the Board and management and particularly between the Board and the GCE; - ensuring that directors play a full and constructive role in the affairs of the Group and take a lead role in the process of removing non-performing or unsuitable directors from the Board; - monitoring how the Board works together and how individual directors perform and interact at meetings.
-The Chairman should meet with individual directors once a year about evaluating their performance.
+- providing overall leadership to the Board without limiting the principle of collective responsibility for Board decisions, while at the same time being aware of the individual duties of directors; - formulating (with the CE and Company Secretary) the annual work plan for the Board against agreed objectives, and playing an active part in setting the agenda for Board meetings; - presiding over Board meetings and ensuring that time in meetings is used productively.
+The Chairman should encourage collegiality among directors without inhibiting candid debate and creative tension among directors; - acting as the link between the Board and management, particularly between the Board and the CE; - ensuring that directors play a full and constructive role in the affairs of the Company and take a lead role in the process of removing non-performing or unsuitable directors from the Board; - monitoring how the Board works together and how individual directors perform and interact at meetings.
+The Chairman should meet with individual directors once a year to evaluate their performance.
 The Chairman should know the directors' strengths and weaknesses; - mentoring to develop skills and enhance directors' confidence (especially those new to the role) and encouraging them to speak up and make an active contribution at meetings.
 The mentoring role is encouraged to maximise the potential of the Board; - ensuring that good relations are maintained with the Company's major shareholders and other material stakeholders, and presiding over shareholders' meetings; and - ensuring that decisions by the Board are executed.

-The Chairman's ability to add value to the Group, and the Chairman's actual performance against criteria developed from his formalised role and functions, should form part of a yearly evaluation by the Board.
-The Chairman should meet with the GCE or the GCFO or the Group Company Secretary or all three before a Board meeting to discuss important issues and agree on the agenda.
+The Chairman's ability to add value to the Company, and the Chairman's actual performance against criteria developed from his formalised role and functions, should form part of a yearly evaluation by the Board.
+The Chairman should meet with the CE or the CFO or the Company Secretary or all three before a Board meeting to discuss important issues and agree on the agenda.